About steven

 Qualified plans and IRAs – Make sure to max-out on your 401(k) and other plans and make an IRA contribution if you can.

-Especially if you increase income in 2023, review your total paid to the IRS and state via withholdings and estimates to be sure that you meet the safe harbor rules.
+Before you finish, check withholdings and estimates paid – Especially if you increase income in 2024, review your total paid to the IRS and state via withholdings and estimates to be sure that you meet the safe harbor rules.
 If not, you could owe interest for under-withholding.

-If you are in an area designated as a federal disaster area, this may affect your filing deadlines and ability to take casualty losses.
+IRS disaster relief – If you are in an area designated as a federal disaster area, this may affect your filing deadlines and ability to take casualty losses.

-• If you do review your estate plan documents, also review beneficiary designations and asset ownership to make sure everything is current and flows correctly.
+• If you do review your estate plan documents, also review beneficiary designations and asset ownership to make sure everything is current and flows correctly to trusts, etc. See our post on asset ownership for more.

-• For Massachusetts residents, the exemption increased from $1 million to $2 million as of January 1, 2023.
-This may affect your portability planning on income and estate taxes in an estate – see Should your estate plan try to avoid income taxes rather than avoid estate taxes? for planning ideas.
+• For Massachusetts residents, the exemption is now $2 million (as of January 1, 2023).
+This may affect your portability planning on income and estate taxes in an estate – see our post on using the step up in basis for planning ideas.

 Summary

-As you review your 2023-2024 tax planning, consider the impact of future tax rate increases: will bringing future income into 2023 avoid taxes on future income?
+As you review your 2024-2025 tax planning, consider the impact of future tax changes: will future income be taxed at a lower rate, will future deductions be lost, etc.?
 Then follow through on the details.

 Let us know if you have any questions.